III. B North - East Region

 Giurgiu - Ruse

-The next routes are Intended for bicyclists intending to cross the low eastern part of Balkan (heading toward Burgas), or visit Black Seaside while they are crossing Bulgaria (toward Durankulak, Balchik or Varna).
+The next routes are Intended for bicyclists intending to cross the low eastern part of the Balkan (heading toward Burgas), or visit the Black Sea while they are crossing Bulgaria (toward Durankulak, Balchik or Varna).

 So, I will say several words for 2 opportunities: from Ruse to Provadia (and Burgas) - route a, as well as routes from Ruse to the seaside (Durankulak, Balchik and Varna) - route b.

-My long year experience has shown me, that many peddlers are preferring main roads, in this destination it is road E70 from Ruse to Razgrad to Shumen.
-My suggestion is to avoid this road, the last years traffic here
+My long year experience has shown me, many peddlers are preferring main roads.
+Avoid road E70 from Ruse to Razgrad to Shumen because it has a lot of road traffic.

 The next several photos illustrate the route along E 70 - I pedaled it several times many years ago, when the traffic was still not intensive.

-It would be much better is to follow my next description, you will pedal nice roads without any
+It would be much better to follow my next description.
+You will pedal nice roads without any

 traffic, the countryside is very nice, you will not add extra kilometers following my suggestion.